TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge

 \subsubsection{Tokenization}

-TinyMyo adopts a Channel-Independent patching strategy, following methodologies effectively applied in time-series forecasting~\cite{nietime} and vision~\cite{bao2024_channel_visiontransformersimage}.
-Unlike other recent biosignal (EEG) foundation models that mix spatial information during the tokenization phase via 2D convolutions that span multiple channels (e.g., FEMBA uses a $2\times16$ kernel~\cite{tegon_2025_femba}) or project them into a unified latent space (e.g., LUNA~\cite{doner2025luna}), we strictly maintain per-channel granularity.
+We adopt a channel-independent patching strategy, preserving per-channel granularity at the embedding stage.
+Unlike EEG models that mix spatial information during tokenization via 2D convolutions spanning multiple channels \cite{tegon_2025_femba} or project them into a unified latent space \cite{doner2025luna}, we embed channels independently using a $1\times L$ kernel, and the subsequent transformer layers learn inter-channel dependencies via attention~\cite{dimofte_2025_cerebro}.
 This design choice is grounded in the physiological nature of EMG recordings, where each channel corresponds to a distinct anatomical location.
-By treating the channels independently at the embedding stage (using a $1\times L$ kernel), the model allows the subsequent transformer layers to learn inter-channel dependencies via attention, a strategy proven effective for biosignal decoding~\cite{dimofte_2025_cerebro}.